netwareboss/peatio/doc/setup-local-ubuntu.md

-Setup local development environment on Ubuntu 14.04
+Setup local development environment on Ubuntu 16.04
+We need it on 16.04
 -------------------------------------

 ### Overview